fuhsjr00/bug.n/doc/Default_configuration.md

 -------------------------------------------------------------------------------
 `Config_selBorderColor=`

-Border colour of the active window, format: 0x00BBGGRR; e. g. `0x006A240A`, if `=0`, the system's window border colour is not changed (supported Windows
+Border colour of the active window, format: 0x00BBGGRR; e.g. `0x006A240A`, if `=0`, the system's window border colour is not changed (supported Windows
 versions: _not_ 10).